Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 The Most Common Cause: Faulty Water Inlet Valve

-The water inlet valve (part number DA62-00038A on the RF28F5001SR) is the primary suspect in ice maker leaks.
+When it comes to ice maker leaks, the water inlet valve (part number DA62-00038A on the RF28F5001SR) is often the primary suspect.
 This solenoid-operated valve opens and closes to control water flow into the ice maker mold.
-A stuck or worn valve will either fail to close completely, causing continuous water dribble into the mold, or fail to open properly, causing incomplete fills that repeat cyclically.
+If the valve gets stuck or wears out, it can either fail to close completely—causing a continuous water dribble into the mold—or fail to open properly, leading to incomplete fills that keep repeating.

 Testing for a Dripping Valve

-To test if the water inlet valve on your RF28F5001SR is leaking:
+To test whether the water inlet valve on your RF28F5001SR is leaking, follow these steps:

-1. Unplug the refrigerator and locate the water inlet valve at the back of the unit, typically on the lower right side of the freezer compartment area.
+1. Unplug the refrigerator and find the water inlet valve at the back of the unit, typically on the lower right side of the freezer compartment.

-3. If you see water dripping from the outlet when the unit is unplugged and the solenoid is de-energized, the valve seat is damaged and the valve must be replaced.
+3. If you see water dripping from the outlet when the unit is unplugged and the solenoid is de-energized, the valve seat is damaged, and the valve needs replacing.

 4. If water drips only when the refrigerator is plugged in and the ice maker cycles, the solenoid coil may be stuck open, requiring valve replacement.